AndreaAquino/CyberSecurityPortfolio/Security Policies and Procedures/readme.md

 This subfolder is designed to showcase my ability to develop, analyze, and apply cybersecurity policies and procedures in various practical contexts.
 Each case scenario highlights a specific security challenge or environment, along with tailored policy documents and procedural steps.
-Since there were Reports created as part of a teamwork and every part was reviewed by every team member, I highlighted the specific jobs I was responsable for
+Since there were Reports created as part of a teamwork and every part was reviewed by every team member, I highlighted the specific jobs I was responsable for.
----

 ### Information Security Report Summary